 |Percent||Primary Reasons to Purchase|

 |Urban Defender||14%||Wants a sense of security away from home and at-home|

 |Prepared for the Worst||23%||To be ready in case of trouble, Proficient skills|

 These updated personas are based on a survey of more than 1,100 U.S. firearm owners who purchased a firearm in 2020.
 Combined with the latest in statistical segmentation techniques, the results provide insights needed to help businesses truly target and connect with firearms consumers by speaking to their core needs and desires.

-A summary report is available from the National Shooting Sports Foundation (NSSF) with the detailed report found at Southwick Associates.
-There is no cost to download these reports.
+This report will soon be available to NSSF members from the NSSF store.
 Later in 2021, additional detailed insights regarding each persona’s product preferences, the shopping journey and information sources/touchpoints will be available.